Further study

 Sources of information on funding

-- Funding for postgraduate study - GOV.UK (www.gov.uk) – These government pages provide an overview of the funding available through Student Finance England.
+- Funding for postgraduate study - GOV.UK (www.gov.uk) – Provides an overview of the funding available through Student Finance England.

-- Postgraduate Scholarships - A Guide for 2021 (findamasters.com) – This FindAMasters page details a variety of scholarships, grants and bursaries available through universities, government funded bodies and charities.
+- Postgraduate Scholarships - A Guide for 2021 (findamasters.com) – Details scholarships, grants and bursaries available through universities, government funded bodies and charities.

-- Get Into Teaching: Funding your training (education.gov.uk) – The Get into Teaching website provides details of the funding you are eligible for when teacher training.
+- Get Into Teaching: Funding your training (education.gov.uk) – Provides details of the funding you are eligible for when teacher training.

 - Prospects website - Provides a useful summary of all the main sources of potential funding for further study and allows you to search for sources of funding.
 They produce a vidcast with key advice for students on funding postgraduate study.

 - The Grants Register, published by Palgrave.
-A copy is usually available for reference in most public libraries and there is a copy in the University of Salford Library.
+A copy is usually available for reference in most public libraries and there is a copy in the Library.

 - Fighting UK Poverty - Turn2us - A free online searchable facility of funding sources.